Key Takeaways

-Borderline personality disorder is a serious mental health condition that can deeply affect the individual and their closest relationships.
+Borderline personality disorder is a serious mental health condition that can deeply affect the person living with it and their closest relationships.
 Living with BPD can feel like being on an emotional roller coaster, marked by intense mood swings, fear of abandonment and unstable self-image.
 But when BPD goes unrecognized or untreated, the emotional fallout doesn’t stop with the person experiencing it.
 It often spills over into relationships with partners, friends, coworkers and family members.

-Understanding the signs of untreated BPD and how it impacts others is the first step toward compassion, boundaries and healing for everyone involved.
+Understanding the signs of untreated BPD and how it affects others is the first step toward setting healthier boundaries and finding a path forward for everyone involved.

 What Is Borderline Personality Disorder?